la2050/archive/_projects/2016/the-4liters-pop-up-experience-los-angeles-middle-schoolers-learn-to-love-conserve-their-water.md

   - 'Money '
   - Volunteers
   - Publicity/awareness
+project_description: >-
+  DIGDEEP Water would like to create a temporary exhibit, coined the '4Liters Pop-Up Experience' for a hands-on-learning experience with middle school students in Los Angeles.

+  The 4Liters Pop-Up Experience includes several interactive displays that will help students explore fundamental concepts about water conservation both locally and beyond their communities.
 project_impact: '["Student education pipeline"]'
 project_proposal_best_place: >-
   In 2010, Xylem (a water technology company) released its Value of Water Index